microsoft/datashaper/javascript/react/docs/report/react.api.md

     // (undocumented)
     showRowCount?: boolean;
     // (undocumented)
+    styles?: ArqueroTableHeaderStyles;
+    // (undocumented)
     table: ColumnTable;
     // (undocumented)
     visibleColumns?: string[];
+}

+// Warning: (ae-missing-release-tag) "ArqueroTableHeaderStyles" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface ArqueroTableHeaderStyles {
+    // (undocumented)
+    root?: CSSProperties;
 }

 // Warning: (ae-missing-release-tag) "checkedItemsCommand" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)